tpoisot/ms_proba_networks/ms/maintext.md

 For a 95% confidence interval, $z \approx 1.96$.
 If an interaction is estimated to happen at $p = 0.3$, its 95% confidence interval is $[0; 0.74]$ when estimated from four samples, $[0.01; 0.58]$ when estimated from ten, and $[0.21;
 0.38]$ when estimated from a hundred.
+Note that the above formula tends to perform poorly when $n < 30$, and do not applies when $p \in \{0, 1\}$; it nevertheless provides an *estimate* of how robust the probability estimate is.

+The quantification, and integration, of uncertainty in the probability of interaction, is a subject that remains to be worked out.
+To develop a coarse understanding of how it affects the estimate of network properties, one can (for example) sample the interaction probability within its 95% confidence interval.
-This points out to a fundamental issue with the sampling of networks: a correct estimate of the probability of interactions from observational data is tremendously difficult to achieve, and the development of predictive models should be a research priority since it partly alleviates this difficulty.
-Note also that the above formula tends to perform poorly when $n < 30$, and do not applies when $p \in \{0, 1\}$; it nevertheless provides an *estimate* of how robust the probability estimate is.
+This points to a fundamental issue with the sampling of networks: a precise estimate of the probability of interactions from observational data is tremendously difficult to achieve.
+Although the development of predictive models partly alleviates this difficulty, estimating confidence intervals around the probability of an interaction guide empirical research efforts to (i) either collect additional replicates or (ii) provide additional data to improve the performance of predictive models.

 **Acknowledgements:** This work was funded by a CIEE working group grant to TP, DG, and DBS.
 TP is funded by a starting grant from the Université de Montréal,